itisha07/Virtual-Office-Table/README.md

 This project was made as a part of the course IT Workshop 2, and the team that worked on it comprised of 4 members:

-Akanksha Srivastava
+Itisha Dewan,

-Itisha Dewan
+Swati Dewan,

-Swati Dewan
+Akanksha Srivastava,
 Shikha Jain